cyrraz/plothist/docs/CONTRIBUTING.rst

    nox -s docs --non-interactive
    # Check for broken links in the documentation
    nox -s docs -- -b linkcheck
+   # Run the tests with coverage (takes a while)
+   nox -s coverage

 Linters and Formatters
 ----------------------